metacpan/metacpan-cpan-extracted/distros/G/Genealogy-ChroniclingAmerica/README.md

 Nigel Horne, `<njh at bandsman.co.uk>`

 # BUGS

+If a middle name is given and no match is found, it should search again without the middle name.

 Please report any bugs or feature requests to `bug-genealogy-chroniclingamerica at rt.cpan.org`, or through the web interface at